pengvyn/kavpix-code/src/essays/number-tree/essay.md

 The `isExpected` function just checks if the value is a part of the `nextExp`.

-We already know the possible types of characters that come in each loop (neg, number, paran, variable, operator), so we can use `if` to decide what to do.
+We already know the possible types of characters that come in each loop (neg, number, group, variable, operator), so we can use `if` to decide what to do.
 Before we actually make it do anything, let's plan out the structure:

 ```typescript